 It works by using inductive charging technology to allow your smartphone to charge without connecting a charger.
 No longer will you have to search for your charger and orient it the correct way just to plug in your phone.
-When a compatible device is placed on top of the charger, the standby LED indicator light will turn from blue to green during charging.
+Add a new level of convenience to your car and keep your eyes on the road, instead of fumbling with a tangled mess of cords.
+When a compatible device is placed on top of the charger, the audible tone sounds as the charger begins to charge phone, and the phone will also indicate it is charging.
+The updated triple coil allows charging through most thick cases, including Otterbox.